smartstore/extra-plugins/README.md

-## SmartStore.NET Extra Plugins Collection
+## Smartstore Extra Plugins Collection

-This repository contains additional plugins and providers, which are not part of the [SmartStore.NET](https://github.com/smartstoreag/SmartStoreNET) core distribution:
+This repository contains additional plugins and providers, which are not part of the [Smartstore](https://github.com/smartstore/SmartStoreNET) core distribution:

 * __Australia Post__ shipping provider
 * __Authorize.Net__ payment provider